Coconuts-finance/CoCoVault/README.md

-# Yearn Vault Contracts
+# Coconuts Vault Contracts

 Please read and be familiar with the [Specification](SPECIFICATION.md).

-This repository is the set of smart contracts that are used for the Yearn Vaults.
+This repository is the set of smart contracts that are used for the Coconuts Vaults.
+It is a fork of the Yearn Vaults.
-It contains the requirements, code, deployment scripts, and tests necessary for the core protocol, including a inheritable template strategy for use with Solidity-based strategies that interact with Yearn Vaults.
+It contains the requirements, code, deployment scripts, and tests necessary for the core protocol, including a inheritable template strategy for use with Solidity-based strategies that interact with Vaults.
 These contracts are used to create a simple way to generate high risk-adjusted returns for depositors of various assets via best- in-class lending protocols, liquidity pools, and community-made yield farming strategies on Ethereum.